-Public Utility District No. 1 of Douglas County (Douglas PUD) is the owner, operator and licensee of the 774.3 megawatt (MW) Wells Hydroelectric Project (Wells Project or Project), located at river mile 515 on the Columbia River in central Washington.
+Public Utility District No. 1 of Douglas County (Douglas PUD) is the owner, operator and licensee of the 774.3 megawatt (MW) Wells Hydroelectric Project (Wells Project or Project), located at river mile 515.6 on the Columbia River in central Washington.
 Douglas PUD's current Federal Energy Regulatory Commission (FERC) license expires on May 31, 2012.
-Douglas PUD is seeking a new 50-year FERC license to continue to operate the Wells Project and is using the FERC's Integrated Licensing Process or ILP as described in the Code of Federal Regulations at 18 CFR Part 5 (2009).
+Douglas PUD has prepared this application for a new license in accordance with the FERC's Integrated Licensing Process (ILP) described in the Code of Federal Regulations at 18 CFR Part 5 (2009).
+Douglas PUD is requesting a new 50-year license for the Wells Project and has entered into numerous settlement agreements and detailed resource management plans, as described in this license application, which support and justify a 50-year license term.